ahw/superflash.cards/README.md

 ## :white_check_mark: Remembers your progress
 Information about which cards have been answered correctly and incorrectly is maintained in local storage in your browser, which means it's preserved across page reloads within that same browser.
-Note that any time you switch to a different device (for example from a phone to a laptop), you are implicitly switching browsers and will *not* see your progress synchronized between those browsers.
+(Keep in mind that any time you switch to a different device,  from a phone to a laptop, you are implicitly switching browsers and will *not* see your progress synchronized between those browsers.)

 ## :pencil2: Markdown support
-Text in the **question** and **answer** columns of your flash card spreadsheet is parsed as Markdown, which means you can type \*\*bold\*\* and it will come out **bold**.
-See https://en.wikipedia.org/wiki/Markdown if for some reason you don't know about Markdown.
+Text in the **question** and **answer** columns of your flash card spreadsheet is parsed as Markdown, which means you can type \*italic\* and it will come out *italic*, \*\*bold\*\* and it will come out **bold**.
+See https://en.wikipedia.org/wiki/Markdown if for some reason you don't already know about Markdown.

-## :heavy_division_sign: AsciiMath notation
+## :heavy_division_sign: AsciiMath support
-Use any AsciiMath notation between two `%` signs and it will render as a properly typeset mathematical expression using MathJax.
+Use AsciiMath notation between two `%` signs and it will render as a properly typeset mathematical expression using MathJax.
 See http://asciimath.org/ for all the things you can do with AsciiMath.
-**Important:** you must sandwich your AsciiMath between two `%` signs, **not** two <code>\`</code> signs, which is the default.
-The reason here is because
-<code>\`</code> is already a reserved character in Markdown.
+**Important:** you must sandwich your AsciiMath between two `%` signs, **not** two <code>\`</code> signs, which is the default delimiter used in all the examples on http://asciimath.org.
+The reason here is because <code>\`</code> is already a reserved character in Markdown.

 **For example, this AsciiMath text...**